In the overview of transcription, what is the primary function of... | Study Prep in Pearson+

 D

-It catalyzes the synthesis of an RNA strand by adding ribonucleotides complementary to the DNA template strand.
+It synthesizes an RNA strand complementary to the DNA template by catalyzing phosphodiester bond formation during transcription.

 0 Comments